coqui-ai/TTS/README.md

 - [LibriTTS](https://openslr.org/60/)
 - [Spanish](https://drive.google.com/file/d/1Sm_zyBo67XHkiFhcRSQ4YaHPYM0slO_e/view?usp=sharing) - thx! @carlfm01

-## Training and Fine-tuning LJ-Speech
+## Example: Training and Fine-tuning LJ-Speech Dataset
 Here you can find a [CoLab](https://gist.github.com/erogol/97516ad65b44dbddb8cd694953187c5b) notebook for a hands-on example, training LJSpeech.
 Or you can manually follow the guideline below.

 To start with, split ```metadata.csv``` into train and validation subsets respectively ```metadata_train.csv``` and ```metadata_val.csv```.
 Note that for text-to-speech, validation performance might be misleading since the loss value does not directly measure the voice quality to the human ear and it also does not measure the attention module performance.
 Therefore, running the model with new sentences and listening to the results is the best way to go.